limako/raspbi-setup/_episodes/01-intro.md

 The Pi itself is a single board.
 The other necessary components include a micro-SD card, which acts as the computer's long-term storage for the operating system and associated files, and a power supply.
 It turns out SD cards are highly variable, so check the [Raspbian documentation for information about choosing one](https://www.raspberrypi.org/documentation/installation/sd-cards.md).
 Until your Pi is configured, you'll need to borrow a keyboard and a display (and a mouse might turn out to be handy).
 And you might want a case to keep your Pi in, so you don't accidentally damage it.

+Your kit may come with head-sinks or a fan.
+Check the documentation carefully to set up the board with the fan and heat-sinks before you assemble the kit.

+> ## Important:
+>
+> Be sure to wait to insert the SD card until after you have put the Raspberry Pi into the case.
+Otherwise, you may accidentally get the card caught and put force on the connector damaging it.
+{: .callout}

 {% include links.md %}